Working in retirement

 Some retirement plans let you start collecting a full pension at the retirement age defined by the plan, even if you continue to work for that company.
 Other plans suspend your pension payments for the time you are working; they may or may not offer increased payments when you finally retire.
 These distinctions can be important in determining whether continuing to work is financially worthwhile.

 "Phased retirement" is another possibility offered by some retirement plans.
 This arrangement allows you to work part-time, as early as age 62, while collecting some or all of your pension benefit.
 Depending on the plan, your employer may continue to provide medical benefits for you as well.
 However, if your pension amount is based on the earnings in your final years of work, switching to part-time could lower your pension payments.

+There are many factors to consider when deciding whether to work during retirement.
 An Ameriprise financial advisor can help you determine when to begin taking Social Security, and even work with your employer's HR department to determine the impact of company policies.